multitudes/oldmultitudes.github.io/_posts/2019-12-27-What I learned from the AoC for Swift Playgrounds.markdown

 Playgrounds are slow!

-The most performant way is to make all the performance critical code in a .swift file inside the Sources folder in the playground.
-Note: In order to use the functions, classes, properties and methods from the Sources folder you have to mark them public.
-If you want to subclass a class it has to be marked open.
+Of course the most performant way is to make all the performance critical code in a .swift file inside the Sources folder in the playground, but I never imagined this would make such a big difference!

+This below is another example of how the Playgrounds can be unexpectedly quirky!

 ``` swift
 var count = 0